tynany/junos_exporter/README.md

       - interface
       - environment
       - power
-    interface_description_keys: # list of JSON keys in the interface description to include in physical interface metrics
+    interface_description_keys: # List of JSON keys in the interface description to include as labels for physical interface metrics
-      - type
+      -
 global:
   timeout:                  # SSH Timeout in seconds, globally configured.
 Optional.
   allowed_targets:          # List of targets that can be collected, globally configured.
+Optional.
+    -
+  interface_description_keys # List of JSON keys in the interface description to include as labels for physical interface metrics, globally configured.
 Optional.
     -
 ```
 ### Example
 ```